billstclair/elm-oauth-middleware/README.md

 The `server` directory contains the server code, which you must configure and run at a `<redirectUri>` that you've associated with your client ID(s) and client secret(s).
 See its README file for configuration instructions.

 The `src` directory and this directory's `elm-package.json` implement the client side of the conversation, enabling initiating of the OAuth connection and processing the redirect when it comes back from the server.

+The server code is an adpatation of Asger Nelson's [`elm-web-server`](https://www.npmjs.com/package/elm-web-server) package.
+In particular, it was based off of his [hello-world](https://github.com/opvasger/elm-web-server/tree/master/examples/hello-world) example, with the WebSocket code removed.

+It implements a web server, which runs in [Node.js](https://nodejs.org/en/), and behaves as a redirect server for the grant flow.
+It can be configured to operate as redirect server for a number of different applications served from a number of different hosts, including fake hosts, established through /etc/hosts on your development machine.
+The latter enables local development of client software, while using the server to do authorization during testing.